This post may contain affiliate links. Please read my disclosure.

 Place 1 tablespoon of the filling in each dough circle and fold the dough up around the filling (see photos below).

-Serve these suckers warm while the insides are still nice and gooey.
+Serve immediately while the insides are still nice and gooey on the inside.

 Variations for Hotteok